-If DNS Filtering is not controlling access to domains as intended, it may be a configuration or caching issue, browser setting conflict, missing system or network requirements, or missing domains from the allow list.
+If DNS Filtering is not controlling access to domains as intended or blocking Microsoft services, it may be a configuration or caching issue, browser setting conflict, missing system or network requirements, or missing domains from the allow list.

 DNS activity and error messages are logged in the following files: